Andrew Alexander (producer): The Second City

+In 1974, Alexander licensed the Canadian rights to The Second City.
 At the time, The Second City's Toronto location was failing; Alexander then offered to assume its debts in exchange for the rights to operate The Second City in Canada.
 Sahlins agreed, and in 1974, Alexander took control of The Second City Toronto.
 Alexander produced and developed live theatre revues and launched the careers of comedians Gilda Radner, John Candy, Dan Aykroyd, Andrea Martin, Catherine O'Hara, Eugene Levy, Martin Short, Dave Thomas, Joe Flaherty and others.

-Alexander started The Second City Entertainment Company, a TV and film production company, two years later.
-His first production was the television show SCTV.
-After almost a decade of developing the entertainment company, Alexander became co-owner of The Second City Chicago in 1985.
+1976 Alexander started The Second City Entertainment Company, a TV and film production company.
+The company's first production was the television show SCTV.

+In 1985, Alexander became co-owner of The Second City Chicago.
 He actively led The Second City in Canada and the US until 2020.
-In 1993 Mr. Alexander established Second City's Diversity & Inclusion Division, devoted to bringing new voices to the Second City stage.
-Over the next 28 years, this department beginning with Frances Callier and then Dionna Griffin-Irons, was successful in bringing diverse voices to the Second City stages, with programs that included the Bob Curry Fellowship, NBCUniversal Second City Emerging Voices Scholarship Awards, and NBCUniversal Second City Break Out Festival and the Los Angeles Diversity in Comedy Festival.
+In 1993, Alexander established Second City's Diversity & Inclusion Division, devoted to bringing new voices to the Second City stage.
+Over the next 28 years, this department, beginning with Frances Callier and then Dionna Griffin-Irons, was successful in bringing diverse voices to the Second City stages, with programs that included the Bob Curry Fellowship, NBCUniversal Second City Emerging Voices Scholarship Awards, and NBCUniversal Second City Break Out Festival and the Los Angeles Diversity in Comedy Festival.

 Alexander has produced or executive-produced hundreds of Second City revues in Canada and the United States.
-Over the past 42 years, The Second City has operated resident theater and/or improv training facilities at one time or another in Toronto, Chicago, Detroit, Las Vegas, Los Angeles, Edmonton, London, Ontario, and Cleveland.
+Over the past 42 years, The Second City has operated resident theater and improv training facilities at one time or another in Toronto, Chicago, Detroit, Las Vegas, Los Angeles, Edmonton, London, Ontario, and Cleveland.
 Additionally, Alexander expanded The Second City's Training, Touring, and Corporate Services divisions from niche offerings to boutique business lines in their own right.
 In February 2016, Alexander announced the opening of The Harold Ramis Film School in Chicago, starting its first term in September 2016.

-On June 6, 2020, during ongoing global Black Lives Matter protests, various Second City comedians signed an open letter suggesting that Second City needs to do more to support and encourage members of the BIPOC community.
-Alexander stepped down as executive producer.
-Alexander pledged internal reviews and wrote that "The next person to fill the Executive Producer position will be a member of the BIPOC community."

-In February 2021, The Second City was sold to ZMC.
+In 2021, After almost a 50-year career with Second City, Alexander sold his interest to ZMC.